 ESM 2010 SOCIOLOGY OF SPORT AND ENTERTAINMENT (3 credits)

 Explores and develops knowledge about the sociological impacts of sport and entertainment across genders, ethnicities, religions and disabilities.
 Students learn to understand sociological phenomena and how they affect participation and behavior; identify and understand the internal and external factors that shape sport and entertainment in a culture and understand how sport and entertainment mirrors the society in which it exists.
 Students also develop an understanding regarding the differences between entertainment and recreational sport, as well as highly organized competitive programs in high school, college and professional levels to a culture.

 This is a 50-hour practicum completed on a part-time basis.
 The practicum includes coursework and is generally with businesses near the campus.
 Students will gain experience by job shadowing and/or providing assistance for the organization.
 Directed and evaluated by the chair with appropriate supervision by an on-site professional.

 Prerequisite: 30 credit hours completed

 ESM 2050 FACILITY AND EVENT MANAGEMENT (3 credits)

-This course gives the student an overview of the three major components of facility management.
-The three components are event management, risk management, and facility management.
-This course surveys the working components of new facility design and planning.
+This course gives the student an overview of the three major components of facility management – event management, risk management and facility management.
+This course also surveys the working components of new facility design and planning.

 ESM 2550 EVENT AND PRODUCTION MANAGEMENT (3 credits)

-This course is designed to give students experience in planning and executing sporting events, entertainment events, corporate events, trade shows, or exhibitions with emphasis on preplanning, budget preparation, advertising, and public relations.
+This course is designed to give students experience in planning and executing sporting events, entertainment events, corporate events, trade shows or exhibitions.
+Preplanning, budget preparation, advertising and public relations are all emphasized.
 Designing, planning and developing an integrated marketing campaign will be explored to develop an understanding about contract negotiations and supplier agreements.

 ESM 3010 SPORT AND ENTERTAINMENT MARKETING (3 credits)